Ambroza888/SwifttUnity/README.md

         5. Add whatever you message you want the user to see in my case "Hello from Valence"
         6. This is how the info.plist should looks like.
         ![](Images/28.png)
-12. All Done!
+12. All Done!!!
 Hit the Play button on top left to start deploying you app to iOS device.